 This Jeepher is roadtripping her way around the USA and hitting parts of Canada too!
-This month's destination is Squamish. 😄🇨🇦
+This blog post is dedicated to a few of my trips to Squamish. 😄🇨🇦

 Squamish, British Columbia (BC) is known as the Outdoor Recreation Capital of Canada for a reason.
 I went rock climbing, hiking and offroading.